gpantalone/MLTeam28/README.md

 <p>
      <img src="https://github.com/gpantalone/MLTeam28/blob/master/Images/Linear Regression Results.png" float="mid">
 </p>
-The Root Mean Square Error that we found with all features was 0.04533, indicating that our model had little error in its estimation.
+The Root Mean Square Error that we found with all features was 0.0501, and an R^2 of 0.424 indicating that our model had some error in its estimation, but could be improved.
 Through multiple runs, the RMSE tended to stay around this value.
 To ensure our model was not overfitting or underfitting, we compared the RMSE value that we received from the training set and the test set.
 Both RMSE values had very little discrepancy between each other indicating that the linear regression model did not overfit or underfit substantially.
 As can be seen, in most cases, our linear regression model with all features was quite helpful in at least getting a ball park figure of where a producer could expect the gross of a film to be based on the parameters we chose to include.

 We then ran the the same model using only the features we selected above.
 Country, genre and rating were all dropped to see if that makes any substantial changes to the predictive capabilities of our model.
 The results of this run are shown below:
 <p>
      <img src="https://github.com/gpantalone/MLTeam28/blob/master/Images/Linear Reg with drop.png" float="mid">
 </p>
-The RMSE we calculated without these three features turned out to be very small at 0.4802, as well.
-More importantly, there was no significant difference between the average RMSE found with the three features dropped and with them included.
+The RMSE we calculated without these three features turned out to be ok at 0.04820, and an R^2 of 0.530.
+Keep in mind that these features are normalized so on a larger scale we would like to get the RMSE to be a little smaller as even tiny shift in the value could mean being more accurate on the scale of millions of dollars.

 # 6